Seven Springs Holistic Retreats

 Check-out time: 11am

-We require a $500 non-refundable deposit to hold your reservation.
+We require a $1000 non-refundable deposit to hold your reservation.
 This deposit is credited towards your total due.
+Some or all of this deposit may also be transferable following the transfer policy below.

 If you need to change the date of your retreat, you may transfer your deposit, less the following fees: